 The Dar Orien Clock

-The black panel, controlled by a simple mechanism behind the timepiece, moves across the ‘face’ from left to right over a twenty-four hour period.
+The black panel, controlled by a simple mechanism behind the timepiece, moves across the ‘face’ from right to left over a twenty-four hour period.
 The panel slowly obscures the half-moon, the sun and finally the other half of the moon.
-When the face is completely concealed, the mechanism slides the panel back to the left.
+When the face is completely concealed, the mechanism slides the panel back to the right.

 The herbalist Aeryl, wife of Leachim, tells Irenya… ‘Many is the time delivering babes at night I have heard the tiny click and faint whirr as the marker slides back to the single star, ready to begin all over again.’